 After settling in, we noticed how beautiful the evening sky was and armed ourselves with cameras and binoculars, eager to find out what we would see when the sun went down.
 After capturing a radiant pink sunset we retrieved the camera traps Heather and Cain had previously put out.
 The first was at the end of the pontoon, and immediately we saw evidence of otter sprainting, a sign of territory marking.
 Otters will use their faeces in this way to make their presence known to others in the area.
 At the pontoon there were several patches, so we were hopeful that the camera had caught the night-time visitor.

 The second camera was in a wooded area up the hill.
-We knew the long grass would be Tick City, but this is one of the many sacrifices a wildlife enthusiast has to make!
+We knew the long grass would be full of ticks, but we’d bought tweezers and knew this was one of the many sacrifices a wildlife enthusiast has to make!
 Eventually we found the camera and made our way back down the hill.

 A peculiar sound made us stop and listen.
-Heather silently told us they were Snipe, which made the extraordinary noise with their tail feathers.
+Heather quietly told us they were snipe, which make an extraordinary drumming noise with their tail feathers.
 Although we never saw them, they must have been wheeling around our heads, as the noise reverberated in every direction.
-Amongst the Snipe’s commotion, we also heard the distant calls of a Tawny owl and a Cuckoo.
+Amongst the snipe’s commotion, we also heard the distant calls of a tawny owl and a cuckoo.

 I couldn’t believe how much we’d managed to see in the first night alone.
 I got into bed tired after the long journey but excited for the following days.